 to those who have obtained

-“Obtained” is not a normal word for the idea of receiving.
-It means to have an assignment.
+The idea of “obtained” is to have an assignment.
 God assigns us to His plan.
 This assignment takes place when we initially believe in Christ.
-If we die within one second after we believe in Christ, we enter God’s plan and possess eternal life.
-God assigned each person who believes to the plan of God.
-He calls us in effectual calling.
+If we die within one second after believing in Christ, we enter eternal life.

-Believers in Asia Minor came to Christ by process of divine choice.
-God allots our faith to us.
-We do not acquire it for ourselves but receive it by divine grace.
+Believers in Asia Minor came to Christ by the process of divine provision– “by the righteousness of our God and Savior Jesus Christ.”
+We do not acquire salvation for ourselves but receive it by divine grace.
 It comes to us independent from our control.
-It comes to us as in the casting of lots.
-God in His sovereignty chose them for His own.
+We receive it as in the casting of lots.
 No merit of our own deserves such salvation.
 Our merit comes through Christ.

 Note the word “obtained” is not the word “attained.”
-We obtain faith as a gift not as a work.
-You cannot attain faith.
-We cannot work for or earn faith.
+We obtain salvation as a gift, not as a work.
+We cannot attain salvation; we cannot work for or earn “precious faith.”

 God assigns every person who believes in Christ to His eternal plan.
-We may have failed in every possible way as Christians but we are still in the plan of God.
+We may have failed in every possible way as Christians, but we are still in the plan of God.
 God has a purpose for our lives.
-God plan for the Christian begins with 1 John 1:9.
+God’s plan for the one who is already a Christian begins with 1 John 1:9.
 Exercising that promise frees us to serve the Lord again.

 God assigns people to eternal life apart from merit.
-We cannot work for salvation because Christ already has done all of the work necessary for salvation.
+We cannot work for salvation because Christ already has done all of the necessary work.

 If we win the lottery, it is no credit to us.
 It was sheer luck.
-Winning has nothing to do with skill.
+Succeeding, in that case, has nothing to do with skill.
 Winning was the result of the lot falling on us.
 There is nothing in us to merit salvation.
 All the merit resides in Christ.
 Do you believe that?
 Why not accept His generous offer of salvation free of charge?